One day in San Antonio, Texas. Saturday morning, our car squeezes into a tight line. Traffic is heavy. Spaces are full.

 Check Into The Emily Morgan Hotel

 As much I hate spooky spots, I fell in love with the Emily Morgan Hotel.
-Set in a former medical arts building, this imposing gothic-revival structure bleeds history.
+For a building that’s walking distance from San Antonio’s most popular attractions, a former medical arts building, this imposing gothic-revival structure bleeds history.
 The little details draw us in immediately: wrought iron ornaments, Hunchback of Notre Dame-style gargoyles, eerie stories laced within walls (if you are on a Stephen King kick, read this one).

 Remember The Alamo